raeef96/Devops_tutorial/executable-tutorial/npm-security/step5/text.md

 **Add your Snyk token**

-We do not have a real GitHub repository but in order to run the Snyk action, you need to add your Snyk API token to your GitHub repository secrets.
-This can be done by going to your reposirory's Settings > Secrets and variables > Actions.
+We do not have a real GitHub repository but in order to run the Snyk action, you need to add your Snyk API token / Auth Token to your GitHub repository secrets.
+This can be done by going to your reposirory's Settings > Secrets and variables > Actions > Repository secrets.
+Create a new secret named `SNYK_TOKEN` and paste in your token from the previous step or use the sample token provided: `4e7ffd73-8827-48f9-80ec-d2d430371650`.
+Note: If you use the sample token, you won’t have access to the Snyk dashboard view.

 By following these steps, you should have a basic understanding of how to set up a GitHub Actions workflow to integrate Snyk from this simulated setup.